Pinterest · Performance+ · Dec 2022 to Oct 2025

 Bid Multiplier shipped first; the broader value expression vision cleared product and design leadership review.

 The 2023 vision kept shipping after GA.
-Product lines are still rolling out through 2026.

 Value Expression · “When is performance not enough?” became a product family, $104M in Q4.
 2026 roadmap